rlmic/literate-economic-analysis/README.md

 <a name="preq"></a>
 ## 2. Prerequirements

-### Prerequirements

-To adequately follow through the Workshop, you must have:
+To adequately follow through the workshop, you must have:

 + Python and Stata installed in your machine,
 + Some experience working with the command line,
 + A GitHub account.

-If you do not meet the minimum prerequirements, the Worshop will prove a bit more difficult than expected.
-Please take sometime before our Workshop to fulfill these prerequirements and be ready to go.
-During our workshop we might take 10 minutes at most to ensure everyone is ready to go.
-However, to help you get up to speed with the prerequirements, please read the instructions and links provided.
+If you do not meet the minimum prerequirements, the workshop will prove a bit more difficult than expected.
+Please take sometime before our workshop to fulfill these prerequirements and be ready to go.
+During our workshop we might take a few minutes ensure everyone is ready to go.

-#### Software installation
+### 2.1 Software installation

+### a.
+Command Line

-##### Python
+### b.
+Python

 OS X

 Python is probably already installed on your system.
 To check if it’s installed, go to Applications > Utilities and click on Terminal.